wgibbs/job-posts-app/README.md

 # Job Posts App

+A single-page application prototype for Job Posts built with Create React App.
 A demo of this project can be viewed [here](https://www.wgibbs.com/job-posts-app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).